Tornado outbreak of March 5–7, 2022: Aftermath

 Iowa Governor Kim Reynolds issued a disaster proclamation for Madison County due to the tornadoes that passed through, while also saying “our hearts go out to all those affected by the deadly storms that tore through our state today.”
-Iowa representatives Cindy Axne and Ashley Hinson wrote a letter to the NWS looking for answers on why the tornado warnings were delayed by up to nine minutes.
+Iowa representatives Cindy Axne and Ashley Hinson wrote a letter to the National Weather Service looking for answers on why the tornado warnings were delayed by up to nine minutes.
 The letter read, “Delays of even a few minutes can mean life or death.
-We cannot allow lowans to be in danger due to technical problems that go unaddressed,” which they called unacceptable and that the NWS has to address with highest priority.
+We cannot allow Iowans to be in danger due to technical problems that go unaddressed,” which they called unacceptable and that the NWS has to address with highest priority.
+Red Haw State Park shut down after the storm.
 Just two days after the deadly tornadoes tore through Iowa, a winter storm dropped up to 5.8 in of snow across the region.